Dread at 30,000 ft: Inside the increasingly violent world of US flight attendants

 "I'm dealing with a lot of babysitting, which I never counted on doing," Amirzadeh, who works for a low-cost US airline, tells CNN Travel.
 "The actual children on board behave better than the grown adults do."

-US flight attendants tell CNN Travel say the stress of the situation is taking its toll,
+US flight attendants tell CNN Travel say the stress of the situation is taking its toll.

 Susannah Carr, who works for a major US airline, says unruly incidents used to be "the exception, not the rule."
 Now they're "frequent."